softwaremill/bootzooka/README.md

 ## Requirements

 ### PostgreSQL
-In order to run Bootzooka, you need a running instance of the PostgreSQL with a `postgres` database.
+In order to run Bootzooka, you need a running instance of the PostgreSQL with a `bootzooka` database.
 You can spin up one easily using docker:
 ```sh
 # use "bootzooka" as a password
 docker run --name bootzooka-postgres -p 5432:5432 -e POSTGRES_PASSWORD=bootzooka -e POSTGRES_DB=bootzooka -d postgres